Skip navigation

 2. Click on + Add Custom Bridge Attribute button at the top of the page.

 3. Fill in the Bridge Attribute Name field with the name you would like to give this bridge attribute.
+This name is permanent and cannot be modified later.
 The following fields will be the attribute name for each identity provider you have.

 The example below shows the custom bridge attribute "Company" being mapped to the SAML Identity Provider Attribute, "company" and the aws acme Attribute, "companyName".